binzh93/remote_segnet/README.md

 gdal <br/>

 # datamake.py
-This file makes train file and test file,here is the step:
+This file makes train file and test file,here is the step: <br/>
-1.split a big image save in a path
+1.split a big image save in a path <br/>
-2.
+2.make tfrecords file to train and predict

 # model.py
 This file trains network and prediction the result